 As part of VR, neurodevelopmental and psychological services are short-term services that focus on helping the customer achieve competitive integrated employment.
 When long-term treatment and supports are necessary, the customer must plan to access these ongoing supports and services independent of VR.
 The VR counselor may work with the customer to provide referral and information about available resources to meet these ongoing needs within the scope of counseling and guidance.
 For more information, refer to C-100: Counseling and Guidance.

+If a counselor has determined that an exception will facilitate a customer’s progress and there is not an approval exception listed in policy, counselors are encouraged to staff the request through their chain of management to the Deputy Division Director for Field Services for consideration.
+VRSM clearly states when no exceptions are allowed.

 …

 C-804: Psychological Services